 The UML and other modern approaches to software development offer true benefits, but there is also too much fluff and detachment from reality.
 We cut through this noise and provide only practical, efficient, working software that has been battle-tested and proven in real-life systems.

-Any piece of our software that goes into an embedded device is open source, because you need to be able to understand, adapt, recompile, and debug the software in source code.
+Any piece of our software that goes into an embedded device is openly available in source code, because you need to be able to understand, adapt, recompile, and debug the software in source code.

 We own all the intellectual property in our software.
 Therefore, we can offer closed-source licensing and the accountability for the licensed intellectual property to all commercial customers interested in retaining the proprietary character of their software.